muehlefeldt/unity-machine-learning/docs/run-log.md

 * Change to the door passage recording.
 Check if useful.
 * Keep an eye on the hardware performance.
 Now running 81 training areas.
 * Terminate the run if obvious problems found or result is useable for next week.
+* Run is still running on 2024-01-29.
+Reward limit not reached.

+## 1414
+* Run in editor.
+* No wall but height change enabled.